Sam Walker (rugby league): 2024

 In round 3 of the 2024 NRL season, Walker scored two tries for the Sydney Roosters in their 48-6 victory over arch-rivals South Sydney.

 In round 22, Walker scored two tries and kicked eight goals in the Sydney Roosters 40-34 victory over the Dolphins.
 Walker would suffer a season ending knee injury in the Sydney Roosters round 26 loss against Canberra.
 Walker would be ruled out for up to nine months after suffering an ACL tear.
 On 4 November, the Roosters announced that Walker had re-signed with the club until the end of 2027.

 2025

 In round 15 of the 2025 NRL season, Walker was scheduled to make his long awaited return to the Sydney Roosters side however he broke his thumb in a training session and was ruled out for a further four weeks.

 Walker was limited to just nine games for the Sydney Roosters in the 2025 NRL season as the club finished 8th on the table and qualified for the finals.
 He played in the clubs elimination final loss against Cronulla.

+2026

+He made his Queensland debut in Game 1 of the 2026 State of Origin on 27 May 2026 in the 22-20 defeat; he scored 4 goals.
+In round 22 of the 2026 NRL season, Walker scored a hat-trick and kicked twelve goals as the Sydney Roosters defeated North Queensland 82-12 which was the first time any first grade side had posted 80 points in a match since Eastern Suburbs achieved this feat in 1935 against Canterbury.